ulfox/nettrust/README.md

     	Loopback network space 127.0.0.0/8 will be whitelisted (default true) -whitelist-private
     	If 10.0.0.0/8, 172.16.0.0/16, 192.168.0.0/16, 100.64.0.0/10 will be whitelisted (default true)
-  -whitelist-ttl int
+  -authorized-ttl int
-    	Number of seconds a whitelisted host will be active before NetTrust expires it and expect a DNS query again (-1 do not expire) (default -1)
+    	Number of seconds a authorized host will be active before NetTrust expires it and expect a DNS query again (-1 do not expire) (default -1)
 ```

 ### NetTrust ENV/Config whitelist / blacklist